Dear Jesse Smith, contributor, maintainer, webmaster at DistroWatch.com, and DistroWatch staff in general.

 We enjoy doing these things and yet must acknowledge that maintaining these resources takes a good deal of time along with some money. […]

-Also, it is absolutely appalling that you or your staff decide to take the extra step to deter users from either reaching our “page” on your website or downright moderating which “user reviews” get published, coincidentally only displaying those that will affect us negatively.
+Also, it is appalling that you or your staff decide to take the extra step to deter users from either reaching our “page” on your website or downright moderating which “user reviews” get published, coincidentally only displaying those that will affect us negatively.

 We are noting that DistroWatch’s reviews, which have been few, consistently omit information—making it seem as though bugs are intentional or that we never provide any fixes—overall, manipulating people’s perception negatively and deterring potential users from even considering trying our Linux distribution.

-Because of this, we make the request publicly that you or your staff amend the erroneous information that you display on your website about our product, including logos, names, links, descriptions, and versions.
+Because of this, we request publicly that you or your staff amend the erroneous information you display on your website about our product, including logos, names, links, descriptions, and versions.
 Additionally, we demand an apology from you and the staff member responsible for the incident that finally led to this open letter.
 Our request is non-negotiable, and we will not accept anything less for our demand.

 […] We try to help smaller projects which provide useful software, but do not have large sources of income like Mozilla or The Linux Foundation do. […]

 Your website claims to “Put the fun back into computing,” but you do not follow through.
 Does this apply only to projects that you like?
 Because your actions suggest, it does.